stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/sequencerr.md

 ## Running the Analysis

-**SequencErr** application can be accssed from [https://platform.stjude.cloud/workflows/sequencerr](https://platform.stjude.cloud/workflows/sequencerr)
+**SequencErr** application can be accessed from [https://platform.stjude.cloud/workflows/sequencerr](https://platform.stjude.cloud/workflows/sequencerr)

 !!! note
     This tool is intended free-of-charge for non-profit usages.